Victor Talking Machine Company: Electrical recording era and acquisition by RCA (1925–1929)

 Victor's first commercial electrical recording was made at the company's Camden, New Jersey studios on February 26, 1925.
 A group of eight popular Victor artists, Billy Murray, Frank Banta, Henry Burr, Albert Campbell, Frank Croxton, John Meyer, Monroe Silver, and Rudy Wiedoeft gathered to record "A Miniature Concert".
 Several takes were recorded by the old acoustical process, then additional takes were recorded electrically for test purposes.
 The electrical recordings turned out well, and Victor issued the results that summer as the two sides of twelve inch 78 rpm disc, Victor 35753.
 Victor's first electrical recording to be issued was Victor 19626, a ten-inch record, directed by Nathaniel Shilkret, consisting of two numbers recorded on March 16, 1925, from the University of Pennsylvania's thirty-seventh annual production of the Mask and Wig Club, released in April, 1925.
 On March 21, 1925, Victor recorded its first electrical Red Seal disc, twelve inch 6502 by French pianist Alfred Cortot, of works by Chopin and Schubert.

 In 1926, Johnson sold his controlling (but not holding) interest in the Victor Company to the banking firms of JW Seligman and Speyer & Co., who in turn sold Victor to the Radio Corporation of America in 1929.

+Victor Light Opera Company

+Walter B. Rogers joined Victor in 1904.
+He organized an in house staff ensemble called the Victor Light Opera Company to sing "Gems" or medleys from musical comedies, popular light operas, revues, and early musical motion pictures.
+They also sometimes sang grand opera as the Victor Opera Company.
+From 1909 into the 1930s, the rotating ensemble of talent recorded the "Gems" series from nearly one hundred different shows.
+The group's output shifted from the operetta hits of the 1910s to the works of 1920s songwriters, including recordings from productions such as "Sunny" and "The Desert Song".
+The VLOC provided recordings of Irving Berlin's score for the Marx Brothers' 1925 Broadway show The Cocoanuts.
+These recordings are the only contemporary audio documentation of the Marx Brothers' original Broadway offerings, as original cast recordings were not yet a standard industry practice.

+"Gems" were arrangements of fragments or medleys of selected numbers.
+A purchaser could expect to hear snatches of the most popular tunes and choruses, usually ending with an up-tempo number.
+Production of these records required several singers to collaborate by stepping forward at the proper time to sing solos into the horn and back for choral numbers.
+A typical "Gems" recording played for around four and a half minutes on one side of a 12-inch, 78 rpm record; occasionally, shows or operas contained enough material to merit two sides of a record.
+Many of these "Gems" records were re-recorded more than once but issued under the same catalog numbers.